 When a person undereats, their body has less food to convert into stools, which can cause constipation.
-Constipation tends to mean having fewer than three bowel movements per week.
+Constipation tends to mean having

 Where possible, the most effective way for a person to tackle undereating is to increase the number of calories they consume.
 However, it is crucial to do this healthfully.

 Foods high in sugar or unhealthful fats, such as trans-fats and saturated fats, contain a significant number of calories and may be a tempting way to increase overall calorie intake.
 However, these foods may also contribute to a whole range of other health risks, such as type-2 diabetes mellitus and cardiovascular disease.

 Some tips for healthfully increasing the intake of calories include: